 Good attendance is vital if pupils are to achieve their full potential.
-But if a pupil is absent from school, a parent or guardian should phone the school on the first day of absence, on either ((01349) 882180 or the school number (01349) 882345.
-Please leave a message on the answer machine if there is no one available to take the call.
+But if a pupil is absent from school, a parent or guardian should phone the school on the first day of absence on (01349) 853300.
 Parents are also welcome to message the Class Teachers on Seesaw if this is easier.

-When returning to school after an absence, the parent or guardian must give written reason for the time absent.
+When returning to school after an absence, the parent or guardian must give a written reason for the time absent.